Working for you

 How we will charge

-We usually charge on a range of factors adopted by the New Zealand Law Society.
-The time incurred is charged at $280 plus GST per hour for a legal executive and $380 plus GST per hour for a lawyer.
-Please note that time spent on your matter is only one factor and our fee may also take into account:
+We charge on a range of factors adopted by the New Zealand Law Society.
+The time incurred is charged at $460 plus GST per hour for a lawyer, $320 plus GST per hour for a legal executive and $120 plus GST per hour for a law clerk.
+Please note that time spent on your matter is only one factor and our fee will also take into account:

 We will usually try and estimate for you, in advance, the likely cost of your job.
 However, because legal services are subject to significant variables (e.g. timely and expedient cooperation of third parties, ability to resolve outstanding issues with or without additional attendances and time) and our estimates are based on our professional judgment of similar, trouble-free transactions, any estimate will be a guide only and not a fixed quote.